 Name and General Location of Source(s): Well 01 located at 2561 Stony Point Road, Petaluma, Ca 94952

+Drinking Water Source Assessment Information: A source water assessment was conducted for Well 01 of the Happy Acres Mutual Benefit Water System in January 2002.
+The source is considered most vulnerable to the following activities not associated with any detected contaminants: Agricultural Drainage

-Drinking Water Source Assessment Information: Time and Place of Regularly Scheduled Board Meetings for Public Participation: For More Information, Contact: Roger Larson rogerjlarson@aol.com
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Annual Board Meeting is held each February or March at Dunham School or as notified.

+For More Information, Contact: Roger Larson rogerjlarson@aol.com

 About This Report